West Point, Columbiana County, Ohio

-West Point is an unincorporated community in northern Madison Township, Columbiana County, Ohio, United States.
-A former coal town, it lies along U.S. Route 30 at its intersection with State Routes 45 and 518, it has the ZIP code 44492.
-It is part of the Salem micropolitan area.
+West Point is an unincorporated community in Madison Township, Columbiana County, Ohio, United States.
+A former coal town, it lies along U.S. Route 30 at its intersection with Ohio State Route 45 and 518.

 History

 West Point was not officially platted.
 It grew as a community along the Youngstown and Ohio River Railroad, and was home to the railroad's coal power plant in the early 20th century.
 A post office called West Point had been in operation from 1836 to 1903, and again from 1955 until 2018.

 On July 26, 1863, Union forces defeated Confederate General John Hunt Morgan at the Battle of Salineville following his 1,000 mile raid along the Ohio River.
 Union General James M. Shackelford and his 3,000 men army, in addition to the Steubenville and New Lisbon militias, captured Morgan and his remaining men in a short firefight west of West Point.
 The John H. Morgan Surrender Site commemorates the location of the surrender.